shadowbq/insecure-corporate-proxy-trust/README.md

-# Insecure Corporate Proxy Trust
+# (In-)Secure Corporate Proxy Trust

 :lock: - The right way.
 Trust the proxy.
 :anger: - The bad way.
 Skip Trusts.

+## Summary

-Dealing with proxies that mess up our trust requires configuration to keep things `secure`.
-Policies that require proxy https traffic, as well as http is common in government and large corporate companies.
-Some proxies also [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) the secure connection generating new certificates on the fly.
+Dealing with network SSL proxies that break the built-in trusts of tools can require simple to complex configuration to keep things `Secure`.

+Many corporations have IT/SEC policies that require proxing https traffic, as well as http traffic.
+You will find this is even more common in government and large corporate companies.
+Some network proxies known as 'Break and Inspect' or also as [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) the secure connection generating new certificates on the fly.

-All to often the internet provides ':anger: - The bad way' to shortcut these policies, but not breaking trust ':lock: - The right way' should be our solution even if it means using these MITM certificates.
+All to often the internet comments (stack overflow etc) provide ':anger: - The bad way' to shortcut these policies, but not breaking trust ':lock: - The right way' should be our solution even if it means using these MITM certificates.

-**Note: Make Sure your Date & Time is correct.
-This is step #1.
-Too large of time drift will cause SSL to fail.**
+## TOC

 - [Insecure Corporate Proxy Trust](#insecure-corporate-proxy-trust)
   - [Fetching the Proxy CA PEM](#fetching-the-proxy-ca-pem)